 But it got Brownie Points for effort and enthusiasm, so it went back in the water with my grudging appreciation, followed by another corn- baited hook.

 This time - a proper carp.
-Not a monster at around 8lbs, but it was a lovely-looking fish - distinctly orange, but not Koi carp ORANGE!, just a lovely buttery, honeyed wash all over that made it look like it was under "Golden Hour" evening Sun.
+Not a monster at around 8lbs, but it was a lovely-looking fish - distinctly orange, but not Koi carp/float tip ORANGE!, just a beautiful, buttery, honeyed wash all over that made it look like it was under "Golden Hour" evening Sun.

-And - unlike many of the fish from Partridge the day before - its mouth and overall condition were perfect.
-The mouths of many of the fish from the day before were utterly ruined, because many match anglers are selfish twats who routinely ignore the barbless-only rule, to the ruination of the fish they catch.
+(The mouths of many of the Partridge fish were shredded, purely because many match anglers are selfish twats who routinely ignore the barbless hook-only rule, to the ruination of the fish they catch).

-Several of the carp were Commons, including one which looked for all the world like a Wildie.
+Several of the carp were Commons, including one which looked and scrapped for all the world like a Wildie.

 (Catching plenty of Commons is relevant to what follows...)